doubletuna/heroku-node-react/README.md

 # How To Deploy a node.js React Application to Heroku

-Deploying to Heroku is not trivial, so in order to make thing simple, I've created this repository.
+Deploying to Heroku is not trivial, so in order to make things simple, I've created this repository.

 ## Getting Started